surafel097/Tools_demo_ATM_Machion_project/README.md

 # Tools_demo_ATM_Machion_project

-We prepare this ATM machine project to demonistate git our git practice
+We prepare this ATM machine project to demonistate our git practice

 Surafel Gizacehw id 1111/10